macCesar/tailwind-tss-color-generator/README.md

 	> For any element that uses the `'opacity'` property.

 ## Instalation
-Copy the necessary files to your `/app/styles/` folder.
+Copy the content of `app/styles/tailwind.tss` file into your `/app/styles/app.tss` file.

-The provided `/app/styles/tailwind.tss` is what the script generates.
-You can also compile it locally yourself.
+*The provided `/app/styles/tailwind.tss` is what the script generates.
+You can also compile it locally yourself.*

 ### Or you can compile it locally